DIY Baby Wipes with Gentle Solution: Cloth or Disposable

 - 1 tablespoon pure Witch Hazel extract

 These DIY baby wipes are quick, inexpensive, and totally simple to make.
-Your baby’s bottom will be clean, sweet-smelling, and smooth to the touch.
-And, best of all, you know exactly what ingredients went into getting it that way.
+And, best of all, you know exactly which ingredients went into getting it that way.

 Is this also safe for hands and face?